sximenez/temperatureConverter/README.md

 The **CSS** is based on the Tailwind framework.

-For **JS**, I wrote two functions using an event "click", one for to convert from Celsius:
+For **JS**, I wrote two functions using an event "click", one to convert from Celsius:

 ```Javascript
 convertFromCelsius.addEventListener("click",